ErasmusMC-Bioinformatics/MODEL-P/README.md

 # MODEL-P

-This is the Python code of MODEL-P
-The input data is 146 TCGA samples of RNA-seq, microRNA-seq and DNA methylation processed as being described in the manuscript
+Here we give the data preprocessing code in R and the MODEL-P in python.